SOA-TNS/TNS-scheduled-worker/README.md

 1.We supply users search stock which they are interest in and notify them whether this stock safe or not.

-2.You can weight the pros and cons according to the Indicator we supply, and decide  whether to search more detail information of the stock
+2.You can weight the pros and cons according to the Indicator we supply, and decide  whether to search more detailed information of the stock

 ## Overview